 Choreography: utilizes the same communication style as a broker event-driven architecture.
 In other words, no central coordinator exists in this architecture, respecting the bounded context philosophy.
 Thus, architects find it natural to implement decoupled events between services.
+However, error handling and coordination become more complex.

 Orchestration the developers create a service whose sole responsibility is coordinating the call to get all information for a particular customer.
 The user calls the ReportCustomerInformation mediator (light weight message broker).
-33